-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549

-FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIOF 1934 ITIES EXCHANGE AC Γ For the quarterly period ended March 31, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR OF 1934 ITIES EXCHANGE AC T For the transition period from to COMMISSION FILE NUMBER 000-52008 LUNA INNOVATIONS INCORPOR (Exact name of registrant as specified in its charter) ATED Delaware 54-156 (State or Other Jurisdiction of (LR.S.
-En Incorporation or Organization) One Riverside Circle, Suite 400 Roanoke, VA 24016 (Address of Principal Executive Offices) (540) 769-8400 i Number) (Registrant's Telephone Number, Including Area Code) (Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the graph of the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has irements for the past 90 days. $\square$ Yes $\square$ No 34 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if are ired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding that the registrant was required to submit and post such files). the d Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, lefinitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange ee Larg e accelerated filer Accelerated filer Non- accelerated filer Smaller reporting company X Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes ☒ No Excl Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12 nange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
-Yes No 2, 13 or 15(d) of the Securities were 13,889,907 shares of the registrant's common stock outstanding.
+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2012

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+COMMISSION FILE NUMBER 000-52008

+LUNA INNOVATIONS INCORPORATED

+(Exact name of registrant as specified in its charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+54-1560050 (I.R.S.
+Employer Identification Number)

+One Riverside Circle, Suite 400 Roanoke, VA 24016 (Address of Principal Executive Offices)

+(Registrant's Telephone Number, Including Area Code)

+(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+I Yes □ No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). 🗵 Yes 🗆 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court. 🖾 Yes 🗆 No

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: As of April 30, 2012, there
+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: As of October 31, 2012, there were 14,008,869 shares of the registrant's common stock outstanding.